gavinlyonsrepo/ST7735_TFT_RPI/README.md

 3. Param3 SPI_CE_PIN (HW SPI Only)

-Which Chipenable pin to use two choices.
+Which Chip enable pin to use two choices.
+If using SW spi, ignore.
 	* SPICE0 = 0
 	* SPICE1 = 1

-If using SW spi, ignore.

 **Tested**